autogen-ai/governance/CLA.md

 You are not expected to provide support for Your Submission, unless You choose to do so.
 UNLESS REQUIRED BY APPLICABLE LAW OR AGREED TO IN WRITING, AND EXCEPT FOR THE WARRANTIES EXPRESSLY STATED IN SECTIONS 3, 4, AND 6, THE SUBMISSION PROVIDED UNDER THIS AGREEMENT IS PROVIDED WITHOUT WARRANTY OF ANY KIND, INCLUDING, BUT NOT LIMITED TO, ANY WARRANTY OF NONINFRINGEMENT, MERCHANTABILITY, OR FITNESS FOR A PARTICULAR PURPOSE.

-### 7. Notice	to	AutoGen-AI
+### 7. Notice	to	AGMax
-You agree to notify AutoGen-AI in writing of any facts or circumstances of which You later become aware that would make Your representations in this Agreement inaccurate in any respect.
+You agree to notify AGMax in writing of any facts or circumstances of which You later become aware that would make Your representations in this Agreement inaccurate in any respect.

 ### 8. Information	about	Submissions
 You agree that contributions to Projects and information about contributions may be maintained indefinitely and disclosed publicly, including Your name and other information that You submit with Your Submission.